topleft/google-places-basics/readme.md

 ```

 We are doing a lot here in just 3 lines.
 I'll break it down per line:
-1. Grabbing the input field with some vanilla javascript (vanilla just means plain ol' javascript) and storing it in the variable `placeInput`
+1. Grabbing the input field with some vanilla javascript (vanilla just means plain ol' javascript) and storing it in the variable `placeInput`.
-1. Creating a new instance of the Google AutoComplete object, binding it to our input by passing it in as an argument, and storing that object in the variable `autocomplete`
+1. Creating a new instance of the Google AutoComplete object, binding it to our input by passing it in as an argument, and storing that object in the variable `autocomplete`.
-1. Binding out autocomplete object to the bounds of our map.
-This will make the auto complete suggestions smarter by taking into account the current map bounds or view
+1. Binding our autocomplete object to the bounds of our map.
+This will make the auto complete suggestions smarter by taking into account the current map bounds or view.

-If you fire up the page in your browser you should be able to type into the input and see a list of suggerstions populate!
+If you fire up the page in your browser you should be able to type into the input and see a list of suggestions populate!
 Sweet right!?!

 #### Finding Places

-We have a functioning search field, lets make it do something.
+We have a functioning search field, lets hook it up with the map and find some places.

-Establish a variable call `place`.
-We do this in the scope od the `document.on('ready')` so that we can have access to it inside all of the function within this scope. (for more on scope, check this out...coming soon)
+Establish a variable called `place`.
+We do this in the scope of the `document.on('ready')` so that we can have access to it inside all of the function within this scope.
+For more on scope, check [this](http://toddmotto.com/everything-you-wanted-to-know-about-javascript-scope/) out.

 Then add an event listener to `autocomplete`.
-The `place_changed` event is specific to Google Auto Complete objects, and registers when the item in the suggestions list is selected.
+The `'place_changed'` event is specific to Google Auto-Complete objects, and registers when the item in the suggestions list is selected.
 The code looks like this:

 ```
   var place;